apache/metron/metron-deployment/packaging/ambari/README.md

   ```
 This behavior is because Ambari doesn't send all parameters to the status, so it needs to be explicitly provided.

-3. Ambari master services can then import the params as such
+3. Ambari master services can then import the params:

   ```
   from params import params